ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 WinActivate($hWnd)
 MouseClickDrag("left", 250, 300, 400, 500)
 ```
 You will see a drawn line into the Paint window.
 Start absolute screen coordinates of the line are x=250 and y=300.
 End coordinates are x=400 and y=500.
-The same **mouse_event** Windows API function is used by **MouseClickDrag** one.
+The same **mouse_event** WinAPI function is used by **MouseClickDrag** one.

 Both considered AutoIt functions **MouseClick** and **MouseClickDrag** perform mouse actions in the current active window.